 In crew van body style, up to five occupants can be accommodated, while the load is safely stowed behind a partition wall.
 In addition, the rear bench can be folded down & the partition moved behind the front seats if required.

 There’s a versatile seating configuration, with either a four-way adjustable seat for both driver & front passenger or a six-way adjustable driver seat with adjustable lumbar support, integrated armrest & under seat storage compartment.
-Three occupants can also sit abreast in the front of the Combo on a two-seater bench.
-This can be ordered with a moveable table which can be upturned to produce a working in-van desk or it can be folded flat to the floor, which allows longer load lengths to be loaded.
+Three occupants can also sit abreast in the front of the Combo Cargo although the centre front passenger will find leg room tight.
+This bench can be ordered with a moveable table which can be upturned to produce a working in-van desk or it can be folded flat to the floor, which allows longer load lengths to be loaded.

 Fuel economy has been improved by at least 16% over the old Combo with CO2 emissions at least 17% better than the outgoing model.
 The entry level 1.6 75PS diesel has combined economy of 65.6mpg with CO2 emissions of 111g/km, the 1.6 100PS comes with a combined figure of 65.6mpg & 111g/km of CO2, while the range topping 1.5 diesel 130PS, offers combined fuel economy of 64.2mpg, with CO2 emissions of 116g/km.
 All are impressive.

 Entry level Edition starts from £15,630 ex VAT, which is £800 less than the current Combo Cargo entry price & features under seat storage, a fixed steel bulkhead, a nearside sliding door, overhead storage, a 5″ display radio with Bluetooth & DAB, one-touch windows & electric & heatedexterior mirrors.